Infixo/WWR-UITweaks/README.md

   - City names are colores based on indirect capacity usage.
   - Quarterly efficieny is calculated using weighted average on their capacity.
   - (0.2) One-click upgrade to the next in chain.
+  - (0.4) Shows evaluations done by a hub manager in a tooltip.
 - UpgradeUI.
 More info in the vehicle selection drop-down.
 Quick next/prev from the same company buttons.
 - CityUI.
 Travellers toolip shows lines at the top (no more scrolling!) and indirect connections are sorted by number of people.
 - CountryUI.